rubiojr/ergs/README.md

 A flexible data fetching and indexing tool that collects information from various sources and makes it searchable.
 Perfect for digital packrats who want to hoard and search their data.

-> [!INFO]
+>[!INFO]
-> Ergs is currently Beta quality, public facing APIs are quickly evolving
+>Ergs is currently Beta quality, public facing APIs are quickly evolving
-> and currently in flux
+>and currently in flux.

 ## Quick Start